Health screenings made simple

 A bone density test helps to find osteoporosis.
 This is a condition that makes bones weak and more likely to break.
 It can also increase your risk of falling.
 Women are at a higher risk for osteoporosis because they start to lose bone density after menopause.
 But men can get the condition as well.

-Women 65 or older should get a bone density test at least once.
-It's also recommended that men 70 and older get this screening.* Your provider may suggest a bone density test sooner if you have certain risk factors like smoking or heavy alcohol drinking.
+Women 65 or older should get a bone density test at least once.* Your provider may suggest a bone density test sooner if you have certain risk factors, like smoking or heavy alcohol drinking.

 3. A1C